Center for Robotic Simulation and Education

 - Produced over 27 peer-reviewed articles on robotic simulation and training in leading journals

 Dr. Hung is the founding director of CRSE.
-He is board-certified in urology with fellowship training in advanced robotics.
+He is a board-certified urology with fellowship training in advanced robotics.
 Dr. Hung has become a recognized leader in the validation and development of innovative surgical simulation technologies.
 To train the next generation of urologic surgeons, he has developed the first-ever procedure-specific simulation for robotic surgery.
 Dr. Hung is also the principal investigator of several studies at USC that explore and assess novel methods of teaching robotic surgery.

 Dr. Chen is a research fellow at the CRSE in the Aresty Department of Urology.
 After finishing his urology resident training in Peking Union Medical College Hospital, Beijing, he came to USC and joined CRSE.
 His research interests lie in the quality of life of prostate cancer patients and robotic surgical performance evaluation and education.

 Dr. Gill’s primary focus is advanced robotic urologic oncologic surgery, with one of the world’s largest aggregate robotic/laparoscopic experiences in approximately 9,000 cases in the United States.
 A world leader in robotic/laparoscopic partial nephrectomy for renal cancer, he and his team have performed this procedure in over 2,500 patients, the world’s largest series.
 Over the past 3 years, Dr Gill and his team are focusing on developing novel image-guided targeted biopsy and lesion-specific focal therapy treatments for prostate cancer.

 - Paul Oh– Paul Oh is a Dean’s Research Scholar at the Keck School of Medicine of USC.
 He is taking a year off before his 4th year of medical school to conduct full time research on the treatment of prostate and bladder cancer.